rauchb/party-faq/docs/pages/potpourri.md

 ---
 layout: single
-title: Root Cause Analysis
+title: Odds & Ends
-permalink: /pages/rootcause/
+permalink: /pages/potpourri/
 ---

 There are a growing number of studies that examine the barriers to reporting medical errors.
 The most commonly cited causes of underreporting are captured below.